dhatrishv/Agrogen/README.md

-# (Get Your own key.json(As it not included in repo) file from the google cloud)
+# (Get Your own key.json(As it not included in repo) file from the google cloud, Also enter your own OPENWEATHER API KEY AND DATA.gov API key from the respective website as mentioned below)
 # 🌱 AgroGen — AI-Powered Multi-Agent Agriculture Assistant

 AgroGen is an AI-powered multi-agent system designed to empower farmers with insights on crop health, weather conditions, market prices, and actionable recommendations.
 It uses state-of-the-art AI models and government data sources to provide reliable, real-time agricultural intelligence.

 ---

-# 📘 1.
-Introduction
+# 1. Introduction

 **AgroGen** combines AI vision, weather intelligence, market analytics, and knowledge reasoning into a unified system to help farmers make informed decisions.